inno-devops-labs/F23-core-course-labs/app_python/README.md

 Here's what the workflow does:

-1. **Python Build Job**
+1. **Python Build Job**:
-   - It runs on an Ubuntu-based environment.
+   - Runs on Ubuntu-Latest.
    - Sets up Python 3.10.
    - Installs project dependencies from `requirements.txt`.
-   - Performs linting using Flake8 and Black.
+   - Performs code linting using Flake8 and Black.
    - Executes Python unit tests with pytest.

-2. **Docker Job**
+2. **Snyk Security Scan**:
+   - Ensures security by checking for vulnerabilities in your project's dependencies.
+   - Uses Snyk to perform security scans on your Python codebase.
+   - The results are uploaded to GitHub Code Scanning for review.

+3. **Docker Build & Push Job**:
-   - It runs on Ubuntu as well and depends on the Python Build Job.
+   - Runs on Ubuntu-Latest and depends on the Python Build and Snyk Security Scan jobs.
-   - Logs in to Docker Hub using Docker secrets for secure access.
+   - Logs in to Docker Hub using Docker secrets.
-   - Sets up Docker Buildx for multi-platform image building.
+   - Sets up Docker Buildx for efficient multi-platform image building.
-   - Builds a Docker image using the `Dockerfile` in the `app_python` directory.
+   - Builds and pushes a Docker image based on the `Dockerfile` in the `app_python` directory.
-   - Pushes the built Docker image to Docker Hub.